How to Write the Perfect Cover Letter

 As you can see from the above numbers, there’s a clear preference towards short cover letters.
 So make it snappy!

-In the first paragraph, let them know why you’re writing: this means, let them know who you are, include the job you’re applying for, and make mention of your objective.
+Introduction: In the first paragraph, make the reader aware of why you’re writing this letter.
+This means in essence – let them know who you are, include the job you’re applying for, and make mention of your objective.

-In the second paragraph, touch on why you’d like to work for the company, and let them know of any knowledge or passion you have for the sector.
+2nd Paragraph: Touch on why you’d like to work for the company, and let them know of any knowledge or passion you have for this sector.

-The third paragraph should highlight your relevant skills and experience (as listed on your CV).
-Summarise any other strengths you might have.
+3rd Paragraph: Highlight your relevant skills and experience (as listed on your CV).
+Summarise any other strengths or qualifications you might have.

-The fourth (and presumably final!) paragraph should round up your letter, thanking the employer for the time and saying you look forward to hearing back from them.
+Closing: This paragraph should round up your cover letter, begin by reiterating your key skills and how they match the job role, then move on to thanking the employer for their time to read and mention that you look forward to hearing back from them.

 If you’re looking for help to get your cover letter ready, below is our handy template for you to download.